 Furthermore, it is essential to ensure that Security Force Assistance commitment promotes human rights, the rule of law and sensibility.
 This can be achieved by guaranteeing their respect among local forces and related Institutions through training, advising and mentoring activities.
 Another significant problem can be traced back to the need for a holistic approach in carrying out such operations and activities where internal and external actors, donors, IOs and NGOs are involved and where an effective fusion and coordination are pivotal to ensure success.

 Capacity Building, to be effective, mitigate risks and avoid pitfalls, should not be just seen as a modern way to conduct operations, used just to avoid costly military interventions and to reduce political and military risks by shifting responsibility to local actors.
-Limiting force deployments and letting the Local Forces have an active role should be viewed as the main objective in Security Force Assistance operations.
-One should also consider the articulated framework in which these kinds of operations are planned and conducted.
+Limiting force deployments and letting the Local Forces have an active role should be viewed as the main objective in Security by building the "wrong" capacity or